 Another environmental issue with these markers is that they dry up fairly quickly, especially if not capped properly by young hands, and must be thrown out and replaced.
 This is costly and wasteful.

-A fellow school mom (and WTC staff scientist, Erika Schreder) and I began conversing about this dilemma – out of concern for exposure of solvents to the students.
+A fellow school mom (and TFF staff scientist, Erika Schreder) and I began conversing about this dilemma – out of concern for exposure of solvents to the students.
 Through our pursuit of another way to teach, without the solvent exposure, we gratefully found and accepted a small amount of money from the Local Hazardous Waste Management Program of King County to try out some alternatives to the traditional dry-erase markers.

 For six weeks, we tried three alternatives: refillable, truly low-odor markers called Auspen® (in two classrooms), erasable white board crayons (in several classrooms), and paper and pencil (in one classroom where the teacher was previously suffering from headaches several times per week).